-The General Data Protection Regulation (GDPR), the EU’s new privacy law that replaces the Data Protection Directive 95/46/EC, aims to bring order to a patchwork of privacy rules across the EU.
-GDPR will be enforceable as law in all EU member states on May 25, 2018.
+The GDPR, the EU’s new privacy law that replaces the Data Protection Directive 95/46/EC, aims to bring order to a patchwork of privacy rules across the EU.
 If you would like to read the full GDPR, please find it here.

 The GDPR is European legislation designed to harmonize data protection across the EU.
 It imposes new regulations for companies to protect consumers regarding data processing, access, and security, in addition to tougher enforcement for breaches of the rules.